 - 1 1/2 quarts carrots, peeled and sliced, about 12 medium

-- 1 quart lima beans
+- 1 quart lima beans, fresh or frozen

 - 1 quart corn, whole kernel, uncooked, about 8 medium ears